 For decades, the Prince of Wales has been committed to a sustainable future.
 Through various projects and initiatives, Prince Charles supports areas such as finance and the food industry in a responsible manner

 Economic and social development works best when it is in harmony with nature.
 Prince Charles, who has always been known for his affinity and connection to nature, is particularly committed to the conservation of natural resources as part of his commitment to sustainability.
 He does for example promote the protection of forests, water, biodiversity and the climate.

 In addition to tackling environmental challenges, Prince Charles also promotes a more sustainable approach to planning and designing homes and communities.
-With his plea for sustainability, he is a true pioneer in a country where "green politics" does not matter much.
+With his plea for sustainability, he is a true pioneer in a country where "green politics" does not play a big role.

 Initiatives and projects of the Prince of Wales

-Over the years, he has launched many different sustainability initiatives.
-For example, the XNUMX launched "Prince's Accounting for sustainability project ", in short: AXNUMXS.
-AXNUMXS aims to encourage top financial managers to be more sustainable in the business.
+Over the years he has launched many different sustainability initiatives.
+For example, the 2004 "Prince's Accounting for Sustainability Project", in short: A4S.
+A4S aims to encourage top financial managers to be more sustainable in the business.
 This means that their business models should also take into account the issues of social and environmental policy.

 In turn, with his "Mosaic" initiative, he helps young, disadvantaged people and gives them the opportunity to reach their full potential.
 In doing so, he relies on so-called mentoring programs in which values are conveyed by role model functions.
 Another area where Prince Charles is heavily involved is the Campaign for Wool initiative.
 He draws attention to the plight of sheep farmers and tries to revive wool as a natural, fire-retardant and sustainable tissue.

 Commitment to sustainability in the field of food and energy